 For a number of years, vibrator use in males was predominantly in the spinal cord injured patient population who desired to father children but could not ejaculate.
 When a vibrator is applied to the head of the penis of a spinal cord injury patient, it initiates a reflex erection and subsequently ejaculation and thus became an accepted means of gathering semen in order to perform insemination.

 In recent years, a medical penile vibratory stimulation device specifically designed for male anatomy has become available.
 The device consists of dual vibrators for the purpose of providing vibration stimulation to both the top and bottom surfaces of the penis.
 It is prescribed for many forms of male sexual dysfunction, including difficulty obtaining and maintaining an erection, rigidity issues, ejaculatory and orgasmic dysfunction and erectile dysfunction occurring after prostate surgery.
-It is now being use in conjunction with pelvic floor training prior to prostate surgery in order to help prevent the sexual and urinary side effects that may ensue after prostate removal.
+It is now being used in conjunction with pelvic floor training prior to prostate surgery in order to help prevent the sexual and urinary side effects that may ensue after prostate removal.

-A medical study of almost 4000 women demonstrated that vibrator use in 53%.
+A medical study of almost 4000 women demonstrated that vibrator use is 53%.
 With respect to the demographics, married women are more apt to partake than single women and their use in lesbian women is more prevalent than heterosexual women and greater in Caucasian women than African-American or Hispanic women.
 Vibrator use correlates with education level with the more educated using vibrators more commonly than the less educated population.
 Those who attend religious services more regularly are less likely to be users than those who attend services less regularly.

 Vibrators are frequently used in solo as well as partnered sexual activities.
 46% of females use vibrators during masturbation, 41% during foreplay or sex play with a partner and 37% during sexual intercourse.
 Of those females who use vibrators, 84% have used them for clitoral stimulation and 64% for vaginal stimulation.
 Negative side effects from vibrator use are occasional and mild and include numbness, pain, irritation, inflammation, swelling, and rarely tears or cuts.
 Women who use vibrators experience more positive sexual function in terms of desire, arousal, lubrication, pain, and orgasm.
 Vibrator use is also correlated with other health promoting behaviors.